Mehrankhan-METRA-RGB/cross_scroll/README.md

 ##  Package cross_scroll
 This package contains Multi-Axis scrolling features with scroll bar.
 The package used two nested `SingleChildScrollView` in a background so it will accept only one `child`.

+A CrossScroll is a flutter Package that permits it’s child views to be scrolled vertically and Horizontally.
+This is important because in many cases you need content to be scrolled on both side.

+With scr
 ### List of features
 - If ScrollBar ```dart isAlwaysShown=true``` both horizontal and vertical scrollbars will be shown.
 - The vertical scrollbar wil not be hidden when the horizontal scrollbar reach to its to its max `extents` and vice versa